lfelipediniz/SetOperator/README.md

     cd SetOperator
     ```

-### Usage
+### Run

-1. Compile and run the program using the provided Makefile
+You can test the program manually through the Makefile

+1. Give permission for the script to become executable

     ```bash
     make